 100%Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is a strong skill description that clearly defines its scope (generating and converting Claude Code prompt files), lists specific artifact types it handles, and provides an extensive set of explicit trigger terms.
-It uses proper third-person voice and is concise while being comprehensive.
-The only minor note is that 'GSD-style content separation' and 'quality gates' are somewhat jargon-heavy, but they serve as useful differentiators for the skill's methodology.
+This is a strong skill description that clearly defines its purpose (generating and converting Claude Code prompt files), specifies the types of outputs it handles, and provides an extensive list of explicit trigger terms.
+It uses proper third-person voice, avoids vague language, and occupies a distinct niche that is unlikely to conflict with other skills.

 | Dimension | Reasoning | Score |